-- 1) Water rights and laws are unclear, are contradictory and overlap.
-One reason for this is that renewable resources are often governed under religious and informal regulations, or have statutory or customary based rules and policies.
+- 1) Water rights and laws are unclear, are contradictory and/or overlap.
+One reason for this is that renewable resources are often governed under religious and informal regulations, or have statutory or customary rules and policies.
 Furthermore, there is often a lack of capacity and authority in regards to enforcement of natural resource laws and policies.
-Tensions are also heightened when the state does not consider the customary laws of the communities at local scales. - 2) Laws and policies are in place that marginalize specific groups and influence discrimination.
-At times one group will have complete control over natural resources, which often causes an unfair advantage for other groups.
-If livelihoods are affected the result is often violence, conflict, or retaliation of some sort.
-This is another cause of structural scarcity. - 3) Development projects that do not benefit groups equally or cause more of a burden to some groups than others.
+Tensions are also heightened when the State does not consider the customary laws of the local communities. - 2) Laws and policies are in place that marginalize specific groups and influence discrimination.
+At times, one group may have complete control over natural resources, which often causes an unfair advantage for other groups.
+If livelihoods are affected, the result is often violence, conflict, or retaliation of some sort.
+This is another cause of structural scarcity. - 3) Development projects that do not benefit groups equally, or cause more of a burden to some groups than others.
 Implementation of infrastructure, large-scale extraction of natural resources, and industrial sites can contribute to beneficial development in some communities, but can also tremendously damage, burden, and marginalize others. - 4) Decision making processes that are not comprehensive or transparent and that exclude public participation.
-Often the state and private sectors are the main actors in the decision making process while stakeholders and public community members, who are likely to oppose some decisions concerning natural resources, are not included in the process.
+The state and private sectors are often the main actors in the decision making process, while stakeholders and public community members, who are likely to oppose some decisions concerning natural resources, are not included in the process.
 Some of the negative outcomes that may occur from exclusion of the public from decision making processes include a sudden increase in prices of resources, eviction, and lack of access to water.

-Driver 3 - Transboundary water dynamics are also drivers of conflict.
+Driver 3 - Transboundary water dynamics.
 Transboundary conflicts can occur beyond national levels.
-This becomes particularly a problem when dealing with such issues as pollution, water waste, climate change, and natural disasters because how one nation uses their water can greatly affect other nations.
+This becomes a problem particularly when dealing with such issues as pollution, wastewater, climate change, and natural disasters because how one nation uses their water can greatly affect other nations.
 Combating transboundary water issues requires cooperation and management between neighbouring countries.